MLB Free Agents List - WTOP News

-NEW YORK (AP) — The 136 players who became free agents Thursday, according to Major League Baseball.
-There are an additional 64 players with pending option decisions who may become free agents through Monday:
+NEW YORK (AP) — The 144 players who have become free agents.
+Additional players with pending option decisions may become free agents through Monday:

 AMERICAN LEAGUE